richardgourley/django-wagtail-stepbystep/README.md

 # Django and Wagtail step by step

 A step by step reference guide with all of the steps and command line prompts required for setting up a wagtail site with the following:

 - A virtual environment.
 - Setting up python-decouple in order to avoid having secret keys and database passwords displayed in your settings files when using Github.

 - Working with Django models
 - Adding django models to the admin page
 - Adding a root menu for a group of django models - eg. a folder named 'Properties' with models inside such as 'Commercial, Residential' etc.

 - Setting up a MySQL database (can be left as SQLlite or adapted to Postgres as required) using InnoDB tables instead of ISAM tables.
 - Setting up Bootstrap scss variables using django compress and django sass
 - Setting up Vue.js if you only require it on some pages, rather than creating a full SPA.

+- Customizing the wagtail admin with a custom logo, custom welcome message and custom login page message.

 ## STEP BY STEP GUIDE